syncfusion-content/wpf-docs/wpf/TreeMap/ToolTip-Support.md

 # ToolTip Support

-You can enable ToolTip for TreeMap by setting ShowToolTip to “True”.
-For modifying default appearance of ToolTip, ToolTipTemplate can be specified and also you can set the `ToolTipShowDuration` property to define the animation speed.
+You can enable tooltip for TreeMap by setting [`ShowToolTip`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeMap.SfTreeMap.html#Syncfusion_UI_Xaml_TreeMap_SfTreeMap_ShowToolTip) to “True”.
+For modifying default appearance of tooltip, [`ToolTipTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeMap.SfTreeMap.html#Syncfusion_UI_Xaml_TreeMap_SfTreeMap_ToolTipTemplate) can be specified and also you can set the `ToolTipShowDuration` property to define the animation speed.

 {% highlight xaml %}

 <syncfusion:SfTreeMap ItemsSource="{Binding PopulationDetails}"